 Develop your sewing skills while you work on a historically styled apron.
 The aprons can be made for personal use as well as worn in August at this year’s sesquicentennial celebration for Nashville.

 A mentor will be available to guide participants through the project, but participants must bring their own white bed sheet material, which will be used to create the apron.
+RSVP is required for this event.

 For those that are planning on making a traditional apron using bed sheet material, you'll want to bring a white, twin sized bed sheet.